atrosekta/rust-electrical-wiki/content/water.md

 Notes:

-- Can be placed on all angled surfaces and the ground
+- Can be placed on all angled surfaces and the ground.
 - Does not need electricity if you are using gravity to bring water down floors but will require electricity to push water up floors.
-- You do not need TC auth to manually operate
+- You do not need TC auth to manually operate.
 - As long as electricity is applied to Toggle, the switch will turn on.
   When power is removed, the switch turns off.
 No power needs to be applied to Pump Power for this action.